SecureCategory

 What else do I need to do to protect my website?

-An SSL certificate encrypts the data being sent to and from your website, but it doesn’t protect your website against malware or DDoS attacks.
+An SSL certificate encrypts the data being sent to and from your website, but it doesn’t protect your website against malware or DDoS attacks – these are other important security measures to consider for full website security.

 Hacking is a major issue for businesses of all sizes.

-According to the Cyber Security Breaches Survey, 32% of businesses and 24% of charities were victims of cyber attacks in 2023.
-UK attacks cost businesses an average of approximately £1,100.
+According to the Cyber Security Breaches Survey, 43% of businesses and 30% of charities reported having experienced a cyber security breach or attack in 2024.
+UK attacks cost businesses an average of approximately £1,600.

 If you want to protect your website against hackers, consider using a product like GoDaddy Website Security.
 The standard package protects one site and includes: